If you are experiencing low productivity at work, it might be a mystery that is causing it.

 This term refers to the amount and quality of sleep that you get at night.
 For example, it is not really enough to get 7 or 8 hours of sleep.
 If you don’t get enough “deep sleep,” you might be exhausted the next day.

 There are two main types of sleep: rapid eye movement (REM) and non-REM.
 Both types of sleep are critical.
 However, REM “deep sleep” is especially important to help you feel better in the morning.

-Besides the quantity of sleep you get every night, the quality is also important.
+Besides the quantity of sleep you get every night, the quality of sleep is also important.
 For example, both REM and non-REM sleep provide the body and brain with different benefits.

 How Lack of Sleep Affects Work Productivity

-This is the body’s first line of defense against illness and disease.
-When you don’t get enough sleep, it is not just about your body and brain not functioning at 100 percent.
+This is the body’s first line of defence against illness and disease.
+When you don’t get enough sleep, it is not just about your body and brain not functioning at 100 per cent.
 It is also less protected from factors like viruses that could trigger various illnesses.

 When you sleep, the immune system actually releases “cytokines” (proteins).
 This can help protect the body in situations like stress.
 The problem is lack of sleep might decrease the body’s production of these proteins.
 That, in turn, can make you more vulnerable to various illnesses.

 These are some of the main ways your work is negatively affected by lack of sleep.
 For example, you might have problems concentrating if you keep dozing during the day, which can affect how much work you get done.

 Efficiency is also affected.
 While you might technically get in an 8-hour workday, for example, the amount of work you complete due to factors like low energy levels or lack of focus could be much lower versus someone who gets a full night’s sleep.